Wasserstein-Based Test for Empirical Measure Convergence of Dependent Sequences: Introduction

 \section{Introduction}

 Many validation problems in stochastic dynamics are naturally long-run questions: does a trajectory reach the correct statistical steady state, and do time-averaged observables stabilize in a way consistent with the target invariant regime?
 This problem appears both in time-domain diagnostics and in frequency-domain validation, where one compares empirical distributions induced by dependent time series rather than i.i.d.\ samples.
-Formally, if $(X_t)_{t\ge 1}$ is a stationary ergodic process with invariant law $\mu$, then the relevant object to study is the empirical measure $\hat\mu_n$ and its convergence to $\mu$.
+Formally, if $(X_t)_{t\ge 1}$ is stationary ergodic with invariant law $\mu$, then the relevant object to study is the empirical measure $\hat\mu_n$ and its convergence to $\mu$.

-For this purpose, a Wasserstein metric offers structural advantages over Kolmogorov--Smirnov (KS) type metric.
+For this purpose, a Wasserstein metric offers structural advantages over Kolmogorov-Smirnov (KS) type metrics.
 In one dimension,

-where $F(t)$ and $\hat{F}_n(t)$ are the cummulative distribution functions induced by the measures $\mu$ and $\hat{\mu}_n$ respectively.
+where $F(t)$ and $\hat{F}_n(t)$ are the cumulative distribution functions induced by the measures $\mu$ and $\hat{\mu}_n$ respectively.
 From this definition, we see that the statistic aggregates deviations across the entire state space and quantifies mass displacement in physical units.
-By contrast, KS uses a supremum norm and depends only on the single largest vertical gap between distribution functions, which can underweight broad but moderate discrepancies spread across many quantiles.
+By contrast, KS uses a supremum norm and depends only on the single largest vertical gap between distribution functions, which can underweight broad but moderate discrepancies.
 Thus, when convergence quality is tied to geometry of the state space or to cumulative spectral/steady-state behavior, $W_1$ is often the more informative metric.

-This paper builds on the optimal transport and statistical Wasserstein literature \cite{Villani:2008,Panaretos:2019}, while focusing on the dependent-sequence regime that is central for dynamical systems validation.
+This paper builds on the optimal transport and statistical Wasserstein literature \cite{Villani:2008,Panaretos:2019}, while focusing on the dependent-sequence regime that is central to dynamical systems validation.
 For i.i.d.\ sampling, sharp non-asymptotic control is available in several settings \cite{Fournier:2022}; for stationary dependent sequences, asymptotic results such as Proposition 3.1 in \cite{Dedecker:2017} provide the key Gaussian-process limit theory.
 Our goal is to turn this asymptotic theory into practical hypothesis tests for empirical-measure convergence, including a data-driven calibration scheme when the long-run covariance is unknown.